SneheshNag/George-R-RNN/README.md

 # char-rnn.pytorch

 This is a word-level pyTorch implementation of [char-rnn](https://github.com/karpathy/char-rnn) for word-level text generation.
 A chunk of tokens (words) is selected and the model is trined with it to predict the next token using a dictionary created from a text corpus.
+George R. R. Martin's Game of Thrones series was the first text to be used to train the model, and hence the name of the project.

 ## Training